-An EPC gives a property an energy efficiency rating from A (most efficient) to G (least efficient) and is valid for 10 years.
-As a guide, the following monthly costs are based on average properties – NB: fuel bills can vary considerably based on the energy efficiency of the property and individual usage (2017).
+An EPC gives a property an energy efficiency rating from A (most efficient) to G (least efficient) and is valid for 10 years, so a guide, the following monthly costs are based on average properties – NB: fuel bills can vary considerably based on the energy efficiency of the property and individual usage (2021)

 |1-2 bed flat||3-4 bed flat||4-5 bed house|

-|Gas and Electricity||£65||£90||£125|
+|Gas and Electricity||£70||£107||£140|

 This covers the cost for local services such as rubbish collection, roads and street lighting, maintenance of parks and playgrounds, public leisure centres and contributes towards local police, fire and rescue services.
 It’s an annual charge levied on every property and the amount charged is dependent on the size and value of your property, and also which borough you live in.

 If you use a television, you must have a TV License.
-You are responsible for paying for and obtaining your TV License, which is currently £145.50 for one year.
-Failure to produce a TV licence when requested by the licensing authority could incur a fine of up to £1,000.
+You are responsible for paying for and obtaining your TV License, which is currently £150.50 for one year.
+Failure to produce a TV licence when requested by the licensing authority could incur a fine of up to £1,000 (Nov.
+2021)

 Parking and Travel:

 If you live in an urban area, and want to park a car on the road near your property, you may need to purchase a ‘resident’s parking permit’.
 This doesn’t mean you get a guaranteed parking space, but it does enable you to park in ‘resident parking bays’ within a certain distance of your home.

-There are other costs involved in running a home – broadband, telephone, satellite TV for example, but these are all dependant on the type service you want, and it’s impossible to include them all here.
+There are other costs involved in running a home – broadband, telephone, satellite TV for example, but these are all dependant on the type services you want, and it’s impossible to include them all here.
 This is designed to provide a rough guide so that you have some idea – it is by no means a full and comprehensive list of everything.